piravp/series-manager/README.md

 [![The Designated Show - A series manager](https://img.youtube.com/vi/mGudgU-Nn2U/0.jpg)](https://www.youtube.com/watch?v=mGudgU-Nn2U)

 ### Known issues
 * Sometimes opening the `HomeDetailsModal` doesn't fetch the details.
-The current fix is to close and open the modal again (may require several attempts).
+The current fix is to close and re-open the modal (may require several attempts).